marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 The preservation process encompasses:
 - converting data into sustainable formats,
 - storing it in secure repositories,
+- viruses control,
 - providing comprehensive metadata and documentation.

 When considering what data should be preserved, it's important to note that **not all data you create needs to be preserved**.
 In some areas of science,  it is often less expensive to resequence the data sample than to store all the data, especially in the preservation layer.
 Factors such as the value of your data and funding requirements should be taken into consideration.